• Skip to primary navigation

 Start with fully ripe bananas.
 If your bananas are not ripe, there’s a hack for that!

-How to Ripen Bananas Quickly in the Oven
+How to Quickly Ripen Bananas in the Oven

-• Set the oven temperature to 300°(F).
+• Set the oven temperature to 300°F.

 • Place the unpeeled unripe bananas on a parchment lined baking sheet.